 ### What LinkedIn Data Can You Scrape?

-Web scraping is about collecting raw web data, avoiding detection, and turning it into clean and structured datasets.
-Our **LinkedIn scraper** handles this entire process automatically, from fetching the data to parsing it, and delivers the output directly in **JSON format** that you can use right away.
+Web scraping means collecting raw web data, avoiding detection, and turning it into clean datasets.
+Our **LinkedIn scraper** runs this whole process for you, from fetching to parsing, and returns the output as **JSON** you can use right away.

 - **Profiles:** Name, headline, current position, work history, education, skills, number of connections (if visible), and profile picture URL